 Creole cuisine is one of a kind.
 It really stands out as one of the most unique types of food for the culinary tourist.
 Unique in a good way.
 It’s like no other and is also one of the oldest styles of cuisine in the United States.
 Its very nature is one that brings people together.

 Obviously very little has changed in hundreds of years and in the 1800’s, fishing was the primary form of getting sustenance in Louisiana.
 No surprise there.
 Fishing is very up and down and catches vary from day to day.
 Sometimes they would fish all day with every trick in the book and catch nothing.
 Other days, they would fish for a short period and catch enough to sustain their all their friends and family or the whole town for a month.
 Really feast or famine.

 In the days where they would have a significant catch, they regarded it as a gift from above and it was definitely a reason to celebrate.
+This is one of the main reasons why we have the Mardi Gras celebration and such a festive vibe year-round.
 Therefore, it was customary in places in Louisiana like what is now Baton Rouge, Lafayette, and New Orleans to get the entire town together and put the catch in the middle of everyone for all to partake in.